- Applying to the Law School

 How do I apply for a financial aid package?

 Applicants for financial aid need to file a Free Application for Federal Student Aid (FAFSA) by March 15th.
-The preferred filing method is online at http://www.fafsa.ed.gov/(Rutgers Title IV school code is 002629.)
-Once you’ve been admitted and the university has access to your FAFSA information, Rutgers will automatically prepare a financial aid package for you.
+The preferred method is online at http://www.fafsa.ed.gov/(Rutgers Title IV school code is 002629.)
+Once you’ve been admitted and the university has access to your FAFSA information, Rutgers will automatically prepare your financial aid package.

 Does Rutgers also require an institutional financial aid application?

 No. Unlike many other law schools, Rutgers only requires the FAFSA.
-We also do not consider parental income/asset information when calculating financial need and do not include home equity in need-analysis calculations.
+We do not consider parental income/asset information when calculating financial need and do not include home equity in our need-analysis calculations.

 How does the university establish a student’s “need”?

 Financial need is determined by subtracting the amount you can contribute toward your legal education, as well as any scholarships you receive, from the total cost of attendance.
-The amount you can contribute is known as your “Expected Family Contribution” or “EFC” and is determined and calculated as part of the FAFSA application process.
+The amount you can contribute, known as your “Expected Family Contribution” or “EFC,” is determined and calculated as part of the FAFSA application process.

 What does “cost of attendance” mean?